frappe/erpnext/docs/docs.user.stock.perpetual_inventory.md

 ![dn_general_ledger](img/accounting-for-stock-6.png)

-As item has delivered from "Stores" warehouse, "Stock In Hand" account has been credited and equal amount will be debited to the expense account "Cost of Goods Sold".
+As item has delivered from "Stores" warehouse, "Stores" account has been credited and equal amount will be debited to the expense account "Cost of Goods Sold".
 The debit/credit amount is equal to the total buying cost of the selling items.
 And buying cost is calculated based on valuation method (FIFO / Moving Average) or serial no cost for serialized items.

 In this eample, Buying cost of RM0001 = (2200/10)*5 = 1100